kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 - We headed a little bit deeper, musty, humid.
 Mr. Portshire asked when he'd get to paint Vesh'ta, I asked to join to paint them.
 	- We headed under the northern mountain, marched for 2 hours, we can long rest.
 But there will be spider territory.
 	- Glubbery asked about Cass's sword, he said it was named Cynthia.
 	- We made camp, Sarannis lit a fire.
 Stream nearby that some members bathed in.
 Sarannis enjoys the cold river, got nakey.
-Cass got a shave and haircut.
+Cass got a shave and haircut, then joined him in the river.
+		- META: They have a conversation in the river.
+Cass told him about what he told the Dueregar.
+Srns asked if he frightened him, about drow reputation, why ppl look at him with disgust.
+Cass said yeah there are stories of his ppl.
+Cass said his dwarf mentor was working to rebuild relations  with the dueregar.